 - Build website structure (improve website hierarchy and distribute page weight correctly)

 - Prevent your website from traffic loss (non-200 URLs, explore orphan links, non-indexed pages, pages disallowed by robots.txt file)

 - Put in order all the external and internal website links (check anchors and quantity)

 How to Crawl a Website with Sitechecker?

 Step 1.
-Go to the web crawler landing.
+Go to the web crawler online landing.
 Enter your domain in “add domain field” and press “start” button.

 Step 2.
 Give the crawler a few minutes to do its job.
 While waiting you can check out our Product Tour.

 Step 3.
 Now you see a comprehensive website analysis report.
 Website score is generator based on quantity of critical errors, warnings and notices.
 By improving these mistakes, it is rising to the top 100 points.
 It means your website technical health is perfect!
 Then you can analyze graphics and diagrams created on data received.